-Important: The mi_datetime_to_string() and mi_interval_to_string() functions do not format strings in the date and time formats of the current processing locale.
+Important: The mi\datetime\to\string() and mi\interval\to\string() functions do not format strings in the date and time formats of the current processing locale.
 Instead, they create a date, time, or interval string in a fixed ANSI SQL format.

-The following DataBlade API functions interpret a string in its locale-specific end-user format and convert it to its internal database value.
+The following DataBlade API functions interpret a string in its locale-specific display format and convert it to its internal database value.